arturozv/notes/modern_testing.md

-# Ministry of Testing - Modern testing - WIP NOTES
+# Ministry of Testing - Modern testing - Notes

 ## Agile vs modern testing

 - Agile
-  - test specialist on feature team
-  - works primarily on testing tasks needed for feature / product quality
+  - test specialist on feature team working primarily on testing tasks needed for product quality

 - Modern
-  - Not necessarily a role (but often is the test specialist of the team)
+  - Not necessarily a dedicated role (but often is the test specialist of the team)
   - Data-driven and customer obsessed
   - Passionate about efficiency

-## Principles

-1. Our priority is improving the business.
-2. We accelerate the team, and use models like Lean Thinking and the Theory of Constraints to help identify, prioritize and mitigate bottlenecks from the system.
-3. We are a force for continuous improvement, helping the team adapt and optimize in order to succeed, rather than providing a safety net to catch failures.
-4. We care deeply about the quality culture of our team, and we coach, lead, and nurture the team towards a more mature quality culture.
-5. We believe that the customer is the only one capable to judge and evaluate the quality of our product
-6. We use data extensively to deeply understand customer usage and then close the gaps between product hypotheses and business impact.
-7. We expand testing abilities and knowhow across the team; understanding that this may reduce (or eliminate) the need for a dedicated testing specialist

-## One - our priority is improving the business
+## One - business first

+`Our priority is improving the business.`

+---

 Modern testing:

-- Be proactive
-- Ask: how can we do this better
+- Be proactive, Ask: how can we do this better, try new things and adapt
-- Collaborate and help
-- Adapt
-- Listen to your Customers
-- Try new things
-- Focus on Problem Solving
+- Listen to your Customers, focus on Problem Solving
 - Always test - right testing at the right time, focus on efficiency

 ### One - Reflect